HerbyJ3/CentOS8TemplateCF/README.md

 - 👨🏾‍🎓 I was able to check the status by using the following:(aws cloudformation describe-stacks --stack-name firstluitstack) or (aws cloudformation describe-stack- events --stack-name firstluitstack)

-- 👨🏾‍🎓 **FYI**- You may notice I created another script file within the userdata. **THIS IS NOT NECESSARY AS THE USERDATA IS PRETTY MUCH A BASHSCRIPT WITHIN ITSELF**.
-I just did that for the sake of the project and to show that I understand how to create a script file within bash.
-If you want you can remove the script files and it will still work
      <h3 align="center">⚡ By the way I have some of my favorite online games on the default page, have fun</h3>